 How to Downgrade iPhone from iOS 13 Beta to iOS 12

 Step #1.
-First off, ensure that your Windows PC is running the latest version of iTunes.
-And your Mac must be running macOS Catalina.
+First off, ensure that your Mac or Windows PC is running the latest version of iTunes.

 Connect your device to the computer and launch iTunes on your Windows PC or Finder on Mac.

 Each iOS device has a different set of options to get into the recovery mode.
 Follow the below steps carefully so that you can easily access the recovery mode on your iOS device.
 Here you go!